-A maximum of two (2) motorized vehicles, or one (1) motorized vehicle with a vessel / trailer, is allowed per campsite.
-Any unauthorized vehicle or vessel / trailer found in a campsite is prohibited.
-Any vehicle that is registered to a campsite will need to display the pink camping permit issued at the Main GATEHOUSE at time of check-in, in the window of the vehicle while at the campsite.
+A maximum of two (2) motorized vehicles, or one (1) motorized vehicle with a vessel/trailer, is allowed per campsite, in addition to the RV/Trailer.
+Any unauthorized vehicle or vessel/trailer found in a campsite is prohibited.
+Any vehicle that is registered to a campsite is required to display a pink camping permit in the window of the vehicle and/or trailer while at the campsite.
+Permits may be picked up at the Member Services Office located at 2130 Heritage Loop Road after checking in at the Main Gate on the day of arrival.
+People who sponsor Guests may pick up permits a day or two prior to arrival so long as Guests check-in at the Main Gate when they arrive.
+Guest Vessel pre-registration is strongly advised.
+See Section 3.02.03 - Guest Vessel Registration.

-All campers must park in their registered campsite or in any of the dirt overflow parking lots located before the Fish Cleaning Station.
+All campers must park in their registered campsite or in any of the designated overflow parking lots..

-A person not registered at the ASSOCIATION'S MEMBER SERVICES OFFICE to use the campgrounds will subject the responsible OWNER to a citation and fine as determined by the Board of Directors.
+A person not registered at the ASSOCIATION'S Member Services Office to use the campgrounds will subject the responsible OWNER to a citation and fine as determined by the Board of Directors.
 All reasonable efforts will be made to gain compliance with all RULES AND REGULATIONS including Section 2.05 - General Standards and Rules of Conduct.